JacobSeedorff21/BranchGLM/cran-comments.md

 BranchGLM
 ================

-This is a first submission.
+This is a resubmission that fixes documentation issues.